dadrian/dadrian.io/content/blog/posts/exe-github.md

   - code
 ---

-A couple days ago, [exe.dev][exe] raised a lot of money[^1].
+A couple of days ago, [exe.dev][exe] raised a lot of money[^1].
 I decided to poke around with it a little, and signed up.
 Their trial is 7 days long, so despite having no actual plans, I just started doing stuff.
 In doing so, I noticed a few interesting things that I thought were worth a quick writeup:

 1. I didn't have to configure an SSH key to be able to `ssh exe.dev`.
 2. I could SSH to my VM despite not having a unique IP and no support for [SNI][sni] in SSH.
-3. The [Github Integration][exe-github-docs], which allowed me to clone private repositories, didn't require any host-side configuration.
+3. The [GitHub Integration][exe-github-docs], which allowed me to clone private repositories, didn't require any host-side configuration.

 The second item, SSH with non-unique IPs, despite SSH having no host header or